 - What apps are causing the most issues?
 Open the Activity Monitor, then click the CPU column to arrange your applications by how much work your computer has to do to use them.

 First, clean up your hard drive.
 Use an external drive to save files you don’t access very often, like older family photos or videos.
 Uninstall any applications that you don’t use any more.
 Even clearing out your bookmarks will help.
 If you prefer the easy way, you can use CleanMyMac, an app developed by Macpaw that automatically searches for system junk and unnecessary files and removes them with one click.

-Second, take a look at the applications you are using.
-Even programs that essentially do the same thing can be drastically different in terms of speed.
-Firefox, for example, tends to be much slower than Safari.
-In general, third-party programs tend to run slower than Apple programs.
+Second, look at the apps you are using.
+Programs that essentially do the same thing can be drastically different in terms of speed.
+Firefox tends to be much slower than Safari.
+In general, third-party apps tend to run slower than native Apple programs.
 For example, using Microsoft Word instead of Pages may make your iMac run slower.

 Cleaning out your desktop and dock can also improve your computer’s performance.
 Instead of storing files and apps directly on the desktop, leave them on the hard drive and use a shortcut icon for the desktop.

-Mac run fine most of the time, but acting more Tortoise than Hare when powering up?
+Macs run fine most of the time, but acting more Tortoise than Hare when powering up?
 There are a number of issues that can cause your computer to start up slow even freeze to death.
 For example, when your computer is trying to start several programs at once, performance suffers.
 There are a few ways to fight off that start-up sluggishness.

 If the issue seems to be an app, check the manufacturer for updates and install them, since many will include bug fixes that prevent crashes.
 If you are still having trouble, contact the application developer with specific details to try to resolve the issue.

 Apps running fine, but internet crawling?
-First, run a speed test to see if it’s your network provider or the computer that’s causing the issues with a site like speedtest.net.
-Once you’re satisfied you are getting the speed you are paying for, make sure the router isn’t the issue — try moving it closer to your iMac for a better connection.
-Check Network Utilities to see if your iMac picked up on any of the issues.
+First, run a speed test to see if it’s your network provider or the computer that’s causing the issues with a tool like Wi-Fi Explorer.
+Once you’re satisfied you are getting the speed you are paying for, make sure the router isn’t the issue — try moving it closer to your computer for a better connection.
+Use Wi-Fi Explorer again to see if your iMac picked up on any of the issues.

 A slow internet connection can also be caused, again, by bad computer habits.
 What web browser do you use?
 Safari is optimized to run on Mac, and you will likely have more issues with Firefox, Chrome and other browsers.
 If you already use Safari, do some spring cleaning by emptying the cache (Safari > Empty Cache) and refreshing the history (History > Clear History).
 Or, you can go into the Safari menu and choose reset to restore the factory defaults.

-The new user interface may also be partially to blame — while that flushing effect you see when closing apps is cool, it's not so great for performance.
-You can tone down the special effects in Apple > System Preferences > Display and Apple > System Preferences > Dock > Minimize Window Using.
-Other new features that could be slowing down the performance instead of enhancing your experience include FileVault and widgets like Weather (Turn them off in Apple > System Preferences > Extensions).
-Third-party apps that haven't been updated recently may also cause issues.
+The new user interface in macOS Mojave may also be partially to blame — while that flushing effect you see when closing apps is cool, it’s not so great for performance.
+You can reduce the motion and transparency effects via System Preferences > Accessibility > Display, and check the “Reduce Motion” and “Reduce Transparency” options.

 Two of the biggest hardware updates that will enhance your speed are upgrading the RAM and switching to an SSD from an old HDD or Fusion Drive.
-The computer’s RAM is where all the active applications are stored — if your RAM isn’t big enough, you won’t be able to multitask without a significant slow down.
+The computer’s RAM is where all the active applications are stored — if your RAM isn’t big enough, you won’t be able to multitask without a significant slowdown.
 RAM standards have increased over the years to better meet the demands of new software.
-Most iMacs have removable memory slots, so that updating RAM is a simple DIY job on these models.
+Most iMacs have removable memory slots so that upgrading RAM is a simple DIY job on these models.

 Solid State Drives or SSDs are about five times faster than the hard drives inside even a three-year-old iMac.
-Because there's no moving parts, they’re more efficient for speed and performance and run between $100 and $500.
+Because there are no moving parts, they’re more efficient for speed and performance and run between $100 and $500.
 You can replace your hard drive, or run a dual hard drive and keep the original for more file storage.
-Here’s a video you may find useful.
+Here’s a video you may find useful:

-iMacs are well built machines — so it’s not too surprising that there are many users with older iMacs.
-But, with older iMacs, they tend to run a bit slower.
+iMacs are well-built machines — time goes on, it’s not too surprising that your Mac gets older and tends to run a bit slower.
 Sometimes, that’s from bad computer habits, while other cases are simply from outdated hardware.
 I hope you find the above fixes useful, let me know if you have any additional questions.
 I’d be happy to help.